SiddharthaAnand/datastructures/README.md

 ## Information
 The programs have been divided according to data-structures as can be seen from the packages created.
 Please do not use the archives folder for adding any code.
+You can also add certain concepts implemented through code.
 ## How to run
 Clone the repository using the following command:
 ```